droganov/rkta/readme.md

 - Css Modules
 - Styles config is shared between stylus and react
 - Redux + react-router-redux => application state handling
-- Precompiled production bundles — no transform in production => minimal possible start delay
+- Precompiled production bundles => no transform in production => instant start
 - ~~GrapQL backend~~ as a facade